Prefers-Color-Scheme Integration: Architecture, State Sync, and Validation

 }

-// Listen for OS preference changes
+// Listen for OS preference changes; only apply if user has no explicit preference

 MEDIA_QUERY.addEventListener('change', (e) => {

-if (!STORAGE.getItem(THEME_KEY)) {
+if (!localStorage.getItem(THEME_KEY)) {

 applyTheme(e.matches ? 'dark' : 'light');